 Context windows

 Asking ChatGPT to review a function that you’ve copy/pasted into your chat window only can help you so much.
 Why?
 It’s missing the context of your codebase.
-LLMs work best when they ingest most/all of the code in your program.
+LLMs work best when they can read your files and project structure.
 They can then find patterns and better understand what your snippet in question is supposed to do.

-This is why local devtools are so much more valuable: they can take in an entire project directory as context, and use that to help write and improve code.
+This is why local coding agents are so much more valuable: they can automatically take in chunks of your codebase as context, and use that to help write and improve code.

 Gemini really shines here: it has a context window of one million tokens.
 This lets it remember entire sections of your codebase (or sometimes even the whole codebase), as well as your recent prompts and its outputs.
 This makes it really powerful for refactoring larger files.

 Sometimes, towards the end of an LLM’s context window, they start to become less effective, since they’re focusing too heavily on previous prompts.
 This makes them more “narrow-minded” in their problem-solving approaches.
-Some users reported better results when starting with a fresh context window, especially when their agents got stuck or started producing messier outputs.
+Devs report better results when starting with a fresh context window, especially when their agents got stuck or started producing messier outputs.

 The interfaces and UX